Allgaier wins Xfinity race at Iowa, leads 182 of 250 laps

 Racing for Dale Earnhardt Jr. in JR Motorsports’ No. 7 Chevrolet Camaro, Allgaier led 182 of 250 laps and survived an unlucky late caution by winning the restart.

-Christopher Bell pushed Allgaier throughout the final stage — at times closing to within a tenth of a second of taking the lead — but finished second.

 Allgaier also won last month at Dover.
-He has seven career victories.
+He has seven career victories — but few of those runs were as dominant as the one Allgaier pulled off in the searing heat on Iowa’s short track.

+“We had a great car,” Allgaier said.
+“Incredible ... how could you not enjoy this?”

+Despite Allgaier’s dominance, Christopher Bell made him work to keep the lead throughout the final stage — at times closing to within a tenth of a second of taking the lead — before finishing second.

+“We were really close,” Bell said.
+“We could never pass (Allgaier)...I could never get outside of him, I could never get inside of him.”

-Daniel Hemric was third, followed by Cole Custer and Brandon Jones.
-Riley Herbst was sixth in his series debut.
+Daniel Hemric was third, followed by Cole Custer and Brandon Jones, and Riley Herbst was sixth in his series debut.

 Points leader Elliott Sadler lost a tire at the end of stage one.
 He finished 28th and saw his lead dwindle to just four points.